department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-new.md

 - [ ] Name of submitter (if applicable)
 Submitter: <insert_name>

-- [ ] If the submitter is an editor, send them links to any relevate KB articles for the Vet Center product.
+- [ ] If the submitter is an editor, send them links to any relevant KB articles for the Vet Center product.
 KB articles: <insert_kb_article_links>

 - [ ] Link to facility in production: